 Be aware of how you learn.
 Do you recall information better if you’ve read it, heard it, or experienced it?
 Take that into consideration when you’re deciding how, where, or when to study.

 I realize that students have busy schedules.
-Right now I’m trying to balance being a graduate student and intern, with working part time and job searching, and planning a wedding.
+Right now I’m trying to balance being a graduate student and intern, working part-time and job searching, and planning a wedding.
 That leaves approximately 2 minutes a day for studying.

-If you’re in a similar situation and cramming seems like your only option, try these strategies to maximize your efforts.
+If you’re in a similar situation and cramming for a test seems like your only option, try these strategies to maximize your efforts.

 Help yourself stay on task–turn off your wifi.
 You’re a lot less likely to get distracted if your phone is in your backpack and your laptop is on airplane mode.

 This won’t work if you use Google docs for everything, but if you are going old school with a textbook, pen, and paper it’s amazing how much more you can accomplish without constant notification dings.

 If your professors put everything on a site like Blackboard or Mood, download what you need ahead of time so you aren’t tempted to turn your internet back on for “just 5 more minutes”.

 Now when I say “study with classmates” I don’t necessarily mean “study with your best friends”.
 Choose people who will help you stay on topic.